 Futo Estate was founded by Tom and Kyle Futo.
 Originally from Wichita, Kansas they have lived in Napa for a number of years.
 It is rare when a new 100% estate producer opens a physical winery within Oakville.
-If you are determined to acquire land in Oakville you must either purchase a winery or existing vineyards.
+If you are determined to acquire land in Oakville, you must either purchase a winery or existing vineyards.
 There are very few “new” vineyards in Oakville and part of Futo’s Estate originally consisted of new vineyard plantings.
-13 acres are planted to vine with the majority of the estate set on steep wooded hillside acreage in the western part of Oakville.
+In 2004 they purchased 115 acres (never before planted); today 13 acres are planted to vine with the majority of the estate set on steep wooded hillside acreage in the western part of Oakville.
+Later additions to their original purchase brought their ownership up to 155 acres.
 Micro terroir always plays a part in this, the “tenderloin region of Cabernet Sauvignon”, to quote former Futo’s General Manager Joshua Lowell.
 Aside from top vineyards located in this part of the valley, from an aesthetic point of view this “hidden” part of Oakville is one of Napa’s more picturesque locations.

 It is clear there is a well-focused passion and attention to making the best wines as possible from the estate.
-The focus is two-fold; building a wine estate for longevity yet simultaneously creating the best possible wines from each vintage.
+The focus is two-fold, building a wine estate for longevity yet simultaneously creating the best possible wines from each vintage.
 While this is a relatively new physical winery the estate is certainly not and already maintains a proven history.
 Part of Futo Estate is the former Oakford Vineyard property; well-regarded winemakers who made wine for Oakford in the past include Heidi Peterson Barrett and Marco DiGuilio.
-Other coveted producers in this vineyard neighborhood include Harlan Estate and Bond Winery.
+Other coveted producers in this vineyard neighborhood include Harlan Estate, Bond Winery and Martha’s Vineyard.

-From a vineyard standpoint this is a unique part of the Napa Valley in that it is tucked away from the main valley floor and the soils are a combination of both benchland as well as true hillside slopes (Mayacamas Mountains).
-The soils here are very rocky and well drained and the vineyards are separated into 5 different sites each of which contains a number of individual 1/2 acre blocks.
+From a vineyard standpoint their Oakville property is a unique part of the Napa Valley in that it is tucked away from the main valley floor and the soils are a combination of both benchland as well as true hillside slopes (Mayacamas mountains).
+The soils here are very rocky and well drained and the vineyards are separated into 5 different sites each of which contains a number of individual 1/2-acre blocks.

-Cabernet Sauvignon is the predominate varietal on the estate with Cabernet Franc, Merlot and Petit Verdot also growing.
+Cabernet Sauvignon is the predominate variety on the estate with Cabernet Franc, Merlot and Petit Verdot also growing.
 Great attention to detail has been put into the vineyard block locations and their exposures.
-When you examine Oakville closer you realize the diversity in micro climate and soils ranges dramatically from the eastern side of the appellation to the western side where Futo is located.
+When you examine Oakville closer you realize the diversity in microclimate and soils ranges dramatically from the eastern side of the appellation to the western side where Futo is located.
 This distance is approximately only 2 miles apart.

 The western side has less sun exposure then the eastern side and the vegetation differs between the two sides.
 Instead of the drier slopes and sparser vegetation found on the east, this western side is heavily forested.
 Their vineyards are at an elevation of between 300 to 500 feet; this is not benchland and not quite Mayacamas mountain vineyards either.
 While not receiving as much sun as the eastern hillsides of Oakville, Futo’s site tends to remain fairly warm during the growing season.
 The fog breaks sooner here and because of their slight elevation above the valley floor they tend to be exposed to the warmer air that rises due to an inversion layer.

-Their wines are always blends (Cabernet Sauvignon based).
+Their wines are always Cabernet Sauvignon based blends.
 Their first vintage was in 2004, a mere 80 cases with their first commercial release coming in 2005.
 Their wines undergo extended maceration up to 30 days and sometimes longer.
 This is a process that actually helps to soften the hillside tannins.
+And their judicious use of oak is impressive – these are wines where the oak complements rather than dominates.
+They use a variety of vessels for aging including an approximately 70/30 regiment of new versus used French Oak – custom designed oak casks, and even a clay amphorae vessel.

 The 2005 Futo Estate is predominately Cabernet Sauvignon with the remainder of the blend Merlot.
 The bouquet shows concentrated ripe aromas of black fruit, black currant and blackberry with just a hint of espresso.
 The entry is surprisingly soft but quickly gains in complexity; it has great depth of flavor along with power.
 Sweet firm tannins begin to form just past the mid palate and lead to a long and satisfying finish.
 This wine has good structure and lively natural acidity – the key to the finish is that the tannins complement and are in balance with the layered fruit.